metrico/quackpipe/README.md

 # :baby_chick: quackpipe

-_QuackPipe is an OLAP API built on top of DuckDB with a few extra compatibility bits.
-If you know, you know._
+_QuackPipe is a serverless OLAP API built on top of DuckDB emulating and aliasing the ClickHouse HTTP API_

 Play with DuckDB SQL and Cloud storage though a familiar API, without giving up old habits and integrations.